conquerv0/rsm2013/cdl_session/cdl_session1/icosa_computing.md

 1. Finish AWS integration focusing on the ML hyperparameter tuning with best practices around distributed computing.
 2. Create a beta version of a fully automated optimization product in the cloud customers can put into production.
 3. Demonstrate R&D results with hardware partner that optimize with over 100K assets or stocks

+### 2.4 Critiquer: Objectives Change Rationale
+Comments on Proposed New Objectives -
+@Charles.Lespérance.Associate
+ - Critiquer
+1. AGREE
+2. AGREE
+3. MODIFY: Sign 3 new pilot projects to keep rolling out this product and accelerate live testing

+> Changed the last objective since they are at a stage where it make sense to

+### 2.5 LRD Discussion
+@John.Francis.Fellow
+: They've had good results on historical data, and now on real client live market data.
+Very exciting tech.
+Proven with a customer.
+Amazing lead.
+I love this part.
+They have a 50/50 share of returns with their hedge fund lead client.

+@Charles.Lespérance.Associate
+: Right now they are doing great with the hedgefund's benchmark.
+36% vs 12%.
+Great result.
+It's the right time to reach out and leverage this to onboard more clients.

+@John.Martinis.Fellow
+: I'm quite interested in this company, actually one of my co-founders at colab is working with them as a mentor.
+Their work is exciting.
+Their timeline is looking great.
+I like that they use special hardware optimizers, many of which are developed in Japan.
+I think it's a good balance of various technologies.
+I'm not a firm believer on doing the R&D results vs signing new pilots.

+@Samuel.Mugel.Associate
+: It sounds like they have a good product that blows benchmarks out of the water.
+Some resources should go into improving tech, but now that you've proven it I would go into trying to monetize it with more clients.
+We found banks to be more approachable than hedgefunds.
+A lower hanging fruit might be to chase a bank or large company like BMW.
+Ones that have their own internal banks that experiment with trading.
+Publishing papers with customers gives 2 things:
+Marketing by announcing what you've done with them
+If in a peer reviewed journal it can pre-emptively dismantle skepticism of results.

+@John.Martinis.Fellow
+: They're doing well in the Turkish market which doesn't have all the hedge fund people there trying to optimize the market, so it may be slightly easier.
+But in the US market they beat S&P Index but it doesn't necessarily mean they beat hedge funds in that market.
+I think they need to generate more metrics.
+For instance a virtual return on the US market in comparison to hedge funds.

+@Jeff.Larsen.CDL
+1. Would diversifying client type create benefits for raising?
+@Samuel.Mugel.Associate
+- Benefits: 1.
+Easy to sign them.
+2. Shows bigger TAM for investors.
+3. Data.
+You want more data about how your product performs, thus more benchmarks and credibility.

+### 2.6 Deliberation

+@John.Martinis
+1. They have made a lot of progress.
+Just need to generate more data on different experiments.
+Would love to continue on with the journey.
+2. Also a big plus that they are a part hardware company.

+@Neil.Wainwright @John.Francis
+1. They acheived quite a lot of results under a month.
+2. They have a lot of potential to move into other routes of applications.